Fernando9522/super-pato/MultiLang-method.md

 **Brief description:**
-Thanks to it the device will work with any language setting on the target PC.
+Thanks to it the device will work with any language setting on the target PC. (works on Windows only)

 **Explanation:**